sai0305/leetcode_may/README.md

 # leetcode_may
-Contains solutions of Leet code may streak challenge using cpp an includes what all topics are required to solve partcular problem
+Contains solutions of Leet code may streak challenge using cpp and includes what all topics are required to solve partcular problem
 .